 Love takes time.
 Hate is too easy.
 We turn hate on like the flick of a switch or, all too often, the trigger of a gun.

-Hate is fueled by misconceptions and a lack of acceptance for people who look, act or seem different to us.
+Hate is fueled by misconceptions and a lack of acceptance for people who look, act or seem different from us.
 Racism, bigotry and hate run deep in our own country’s government.
 A government that is supposed to be setting the example for freedom and equality for the people and by the people.

-We hold these truths to be self evident, that all men are created equal.
+We hold these truths to be self-evident, that all men are created equal.
 It’s a lie.
 Equality is a farce.
 Women don’t get paid the same as men.
 People are profiled because of the color of their skin or where they were born.
 We automatically assume the worst without ever knowing what is in their heart.

 Black men are gunned down daily because the automatic assumption is that they are a threat.
 A sudden movement can mean your life and they have to live theirs in fear of the very people that should be protecting them.
 I can’t imagine what it must feel like, to see a patrol car behind you and wonder, “Is this the day I am going to die?”